Davittt-zz/financial-chat/README.md

 # Instructions

-1) Pull repository locally and run the API in Visual Studio or deploy all necesarry files in IIS.
+1) Pull repository locally and run the API in Visual Studio or deploy all necessary files in IIS.

-2) Configure connection string and Token opitons in AppSettings.{env}.json.
+2) Configure connection string and Token options in AppSettings.{env}.json.
  "DefaultConnection": "Host=localhost;Port=5432;Username=<user>;Password=<password>;Database=<database>;"

-3) Install Postgress where the db will be deployed.
-If the database will run in a local machine, run "cmd.exe" on ~/JobsityFinancialChat.Domain and run the folowing command "dotnet ef database update".
+3) Install Postgress where the DB will be deployed.
+If the database will run in a local machine, run "cmd.exe" on ~/JobsityFinancialChat.Domain and run the following command "dotnet ef database update".
-It will run all necesary migration files to create and put the database up-to-date. (note 1)
+It will run all necessary migration files to create and put the database up-to-date. (note 1)

-4) Once the WebApi is deployed, go to Frontend folder and run the UI.
+4) Once the WebApi is deployed, go to the Frontend folder and run the UI.
 Click on "init.html" and enter your user credentials**.
 If the WebAPI is running in a local environment, a new user must be created with:

 ```POST /api/Accounts/register HTTP/1.1
 Host: localhost:57092